 Finding the right speaker for you and your needs is no easy task, but don't worry, we have you covered.
-Here we have created a list of the best speakers currently available to buy.
-You'll find a mix of styles, power, sizes and budgets, all of which have been reviewed in full by us at some point in the last couple of years.
+We've rounded up the best speakers currently available to buy.
+You'll find a mix of styles, power, sizes and budgets, all of which have been reviewed in full by us.

 Whether you're hoping to start investing in a multi-room system, just want a medium-sized speaker or you're looking for a portable Bluetooth one, here are what we consider to be the best speakers of 2017, in no particular order.

 It's small, but the B&O BeoPlay A1's big sound makes it standout in the portable Bluetooth speaker market.
 We may have baulked at its £199 price tag at first, but given how good it sounds, we think it's worth every penny.

 Sure, there's no Wi-Fi, AirPlay, waterproofing or 360-degree design like some of its competitors, but the solid battery, build quality, extra drive of bass and sheer audio clarity give this speaker the upper hand when it comes to sound quality.
 The BeoPlay A1 is well worth saving up for.

 Bowers & Wilkins was right to wait for CSR's aptX technology to improve wireless audio transmission over Bluetooth before debuting its first portable speaker.
 It's an excellent example of style and substance that the brand can be proud of.

 Apart from the fact the price will be out of reach for some, the only other downside is not so much of Bowers & Wilkins making, but of aptX's device integration.
 Unless you have a compatible smartphone handset, you won't get the benefit of the best-possible CD-quality audio, assuming your source files are up to scratch.
 That said, even if not, the T7 still sounds excellent.